gems-uff/mestre/scripts/README.md

 Script for transforming the language constructs from each chunk into a boolean attribute (one column per construct).

 Output data is exported to a csv file (../data/selected_dataset2.csv).

+---

+## process_projects_dataset.py

+This script takes the csv files (../data/selected_dataset2.csv) and (../data/chunk_authors.csv) as input.

+It splits the dataset into training/validation (80% of the chunks) and test (20% of the chunks) parts.
+It also creates the boolean attribute author columns, creating one column for each author that participated in a conflicting chunk of that project.
+For each chunk, a value of 1 is assigned for the author column if it has participated in the conflict and a value of 0 is assigned otherwise.

+The outputs of this script are two csv files for each project in the dataset, which are put into (../data/projects).
+One csv file contains the training dataset (../data/projects/projectowner_projectname-training.csv) and the other contains the test dataset (../data/projects/projectowner__projectname-test.csv) for each project.
+Two general csv files are also created containing the attributes for all chunks from all projects.
+One is (../data/dataset-training.csv) and the other is (../data/dataset-test.csv).